ifranda/VaporDocumentationWebsite/README.md

     $ conda activate VaporDocumentationWebsite
     $ pip install sphinxcontrib-googleanalytics

-Once this conda environtment has been configured, the html can be generated with the following steps.
+Once this conda environment has been configured, the html can be generated with the following steps.

 1) cd VaporDocumentationWebsite/docs
 2) make html
 3) cp -r html/* ../

-Note that step 4 moves the html files from VaporDocumentationWebsite/docs/html to the root directory, VaporDocumentationWebsite.
+Note that step 3 moves the html files from VaporDocumentationWebsite/docs/html to the root directory, VaporDocumentationWebsite.
 Without this step, github pages will not host the the html files.